To work as a surveying technician, you typically need to:

 Education after high school

 Surveying technicians generally only need a high school diploma or equivalent, but some have postsecondary training in survey technology.
-However, mapping technicians often need formal education after high school to study advances in technology such as GIS.
+However, mapping technicians often need formal education after high school to study advances in technology such as geographic information systems (GIS).
 Training in drafting, cartography, computer science, or GIS is the best way to prepare.

 Work experience

-High school graduates with no formal training in mapping or geographic information systems start as digitizers.
+High school graduates with no formal training in mapping or GIS start as digitizers.
 These workers operate equipment that converts map coordinates into computer readable form.
 As you gain experience, you can advance to analyst or technician level jobs.

 On-the-job training

-Surveying technicians learn their job duties under the supervision of a surveyor or a surveying party chief.
-Initially, surveying technicians handle simple tasks, such as placing markers on land and entering data into computers.
-With experience, they help to decide where and how to measure the land.
+Surveying technicians learn their job duties under the supervision of a surveyor.
+You begin with simple tasks, such as placing markers on land and data entry.
 Training may last up to one year.

 Military training